v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/atp-safe-attachments.md

 ## How to get ATP Safe Attachments

-The ATP Safe Attachments feature is part of Advanced Threat Protection, which is included in Microsoft 365 Enterprise, Office 365 Enterprise E5, and Microsoft 365 Business.
-If your organization is using another Office 365 Enterprise subscription, Advanced Threat Protection can be purchased as an add-on.
-(As a global administrator, in the Office 365 admin center, choose **Billing** \> **Add subscriptions**.)
-For more information, see [Office 365 Platform Service Description: Office 365 Security &amp; Compliance Center](https://technet.microsoft.com/en-us/library/dn933793.aspx) and [Buy or edit an add-on for Office 365 for business](https://support.office.com/article/4e7b57d6-b93b-457d-aecd-0ea58bff07a6).
+The ATP Safe Attachments feature is part of [Advanced Threat Protection](office-365-atp.md), which is included in Microsoft 365 Enterprise, Office 365 Enterprise E5, and Microsoft 365 Business.

 The ATP Safe Attachments feature applies when: